 TIP: Also, check online for an Evacuation Zone map and locations of shelters for your area.

 A Very Basic Shopping List for Safety Items

 - Hammer and nails (You wouldn’t believe how many people have no way to attach plywood once they get it.)

 - Empty buckets to collect broken glass (see other uses below)

-- Chain saw for removing fallen trees but buy this only if you already know how to use one and have the cash.
+- Chain saw for removing fallen trees.
+However, buy this only if you already know how to use one and have the cash.
 Never, never, never attempt to remove a pole, tree, or anything else that’s touching power lines!
 My Dad and brothers, all either firefighters or police officers, had a highly technical term for people who do this.
-The term was,”the deceased”.
+The term was “the deceased.”

 - Generator, if you know how to use one and have the cash.
 Don’t assume that a neighbor will be able to help you figure out how to use one.
 They’ll have their own problems to deal with.

 - Propane tanks for grilling (in case you have an electric stove)